marcvaneijk/marcvaneijk.old/_posts/2016-02-03-githubstart.md

 ## Signup on GitHub

 To get started with GitHub, you will need a GitHub account.
 Browse to http://www.github.com.
-You’ll need to enter •a username (this name must be unique on GitHub and will be visible to all GitHub users), •an email address (this email address will be used to validate your account and receive notification, your email address will not be visible to all GitHub users)
+You’ll need to enter
+- a username (this name must be unique on GitHub and will be visible to all GitHub users),
+- an email address (this email address will be used to validate your account and receive notification, your email address will not be visible to all GitHub users)
-•a password (the username and the password are used to sign in to GitHub and for contributing)
+- a password (the username and the password are used to sign in to GitHub and for contributing)

 When you have submitted the values, you can select a plan.